All Episodes

 Do they not know how this is not selling?

-And plus the final straw is when you throw in with the Democrats.
+And plus, the final straw is when you throw in with the Democrats.

-You gotta compromise, well, but Rush, they're the majority of the minority.
+Well, but Rush, they're the majority of the minority.

-They they have to throw it.
+They have to throw it.

 You have to give in like this.

-Anyway, uh quick timeout here.
+Anyway, a quick timeout here.

 We'll be back and continue on the EIB network right after this.

-And we're back, yellow rush ball from the Limbaugh Institute for Advanced Conservative Studies, high atop the EIB building in Midtown Manhattan.
+El Rushball from the Limbaugh Institute for Advanced Conservative Studies, high atop the EIB building in Midtown Manhattan.

 This is Lynn in Chester County, Pennsylvania.